eforce67/NeuroNeon/README.md

 - **No Memory:** The bot can't remember previous images it has seen, so it can't keep track of where enemies have moved.

 - **Single Image Classification:** The bot makes only one decision per frame.
 While this works, multi-label classification could allow it to make several decisions at once, improving gameplay by pressing multiple buttons per frame.
+Additionally, you can try to overcome this problem by having multiple models predict an outcome for attacking or dodging.

 ## Data Collection

-Data is automatically collected each frame when running `data_collection.py`.
+Data is automatically collected in each frame when running `data_collection.py`.
 The bot captures images whenever a key is pressed, syncing your actions with the game frames in near real-time.

 ## Training YoloV8